Why Patriarchy Is Not About Men

 One of the things that make it difficult to speak about patriarchy, or any other system, to a mostly North American audience, is that the capacity to see systems as distinct from the individuals that live within and are affected by them has been systematically rooted out of most people’s awareness.
 Instead, everything is seen as an individual issue with only individual solutions.

-This is, sadly, also the reason for why the main accomplishments of the 2nd wave of feminism (about which more below) in the US, for example, have been at the individual level, such as access to more kinds of jobs and to education, or increased reproductive choice.
-There has been very little change in the system that I call patriarchy, nor have the individual changes been open to women who are darker skinned and/or of limited economic means.
+This is, sadly, also the reason why the main accomplishments of the second wave of feminism in the U.S., for example, have been at the individual level—such as access to more kinds of jobs and to education, or increased reproductive choice.
+There has been very little change in the system that I call patriarchy, nor have the individual changes been open to women who are darker-skinned and/or of limited economic means.

 So, what is it that I mean by patriarchy as a system?
 I know that I am still carefully collecting and gathering thoughts and information, because what I have to offer for now is not yet at the level of elegance and simplicity that I like to have for concepts.